Computing Threshold Budgets in Discrete-Bidding Games: Frugal-Reachability Discrete-Bidding Games

 \section{Frugal-Reachability Discrete-Bidding Games}

 The study in \cite{DP10} focuses primarily on reachability discrete-bidding games played on DAGs.
-We revisit their results, provide explicit and elaborate proofs for game played on general graphs, and extend the results to frugal-reachability games.
-Specifically Thm.~\ref{thm:non-unique} points to an issue in bidding games played on general graphs that was not explicitly addressed in~\cite{DP10}.
+We revisit their results, provide explicit and elaborate proofs for games played on general graphs, and extend the results to frugal-reachability games.
+Specifically, Theorem~\ref{thm:non-unique} points to an issue in bidding games played on general graphs that was not explicitly addressed in~\cite{DP10}.